-Subterranean is a series of workshops, discussions, cave explorations with the public, large scale drawings and the opportunity to connect with the underworld, the deeps of meaningful spaces.
+Subterranean is a soundwalk, workshops, discussions, cave explorations with the public, large scale drawings and the opportunity to connect with the underworld, the deeps of meaningful spaces.
+I will be undertaking a residency with Dales Guides in spring 2022 to further explore meaning in the cave landscape.

 We not only connect with a place of potential spiritual importance that ancient peoples may have also experienced, but we connect with the very bedrock of the earth.
 We become closer connected to the sources of power and essential mutability of the Earth, the very thing that creates and sustains us and everything we know.

-In much earlier times and in some more recent cultures in the Americas, the dark caverns underneath represented something quite different.
-On the slopes of Ingleborough, that dominant mountain on the Western Yorkshire Dales skyline, is a cave called Great Douks Cave.
+In much earlier times and in some more recent cultures in the Americas and Africa, the dark caverns underneath represented spiritual themes significant to those cultures.
+On the slopes of Ingleborough, that dominant mountain on the Western Yorkshire Dales skyline, is Great Douk Cave.
 The mouth of this cave is in a deep lush sunken glade, reached by a tiny path that winds its way down between saplings, moss and rocks.
 The cave entrance itself is wide and generous, with a gushing stream flowing out.
-To enter you must crawl along a raised shelf a couple of feet wide.
+To enter you must crawl along a raised shelf a couple of feet wide. or climb a short waterfall.
 It’s not a cave of open caverns but of long and twisting easily accessible passage ways.
+Visually the cave entrance references the human female body and this would surely have been a key element of the importance of Great Douk Cave to ancient peoples.

 "It is when we close our eyes that we most readily experience our body as a place: that experience of interiorised darkness is not so different to the darkness of the night sky; the darkness of the body and deep space are a continuum"